Nonparametric Learning of Two-Layer ReLU Residual Units: Introduction

 \subsection{Related Work}

-Provable learning of neural networks has been a recent topic of research. \citet{arora2014provable} recover a multi-layer generative network with sparse connection and \citet{livni2014computational} study the learning of multi-layer neural networks with polynomial activation. \citet{Goel2018LearningOC} learns a one-layer convolution network with a perceptron-like update rule.
+The study of two-layer ReLU networks (and two-layer networks in general, with one hidden layer) has received much attention in recent years because of the balance they present between their practical and theoretical properties.
+On one hand, two-layer networks represent non-convex learning problems and embody many of the same difficulties that we have with several layers.
+On the other hand, they are simple enough to study from a theoretical perspective. \citet{arora2014provable} recover a multi-layer generative network with sparse connections and \citet{livni2014computational} study the learning of multi-layer neural networks with polynomial activation. \citet{goel2018Learning} learns a one-layer convolution network with a perceptron-like rule.
 They prove the correctness of an iterative algorithm for exact recovery of the target network. \citet{rabusseau2019connecting} describe a spectral algorithm for two-layer linear networks.
-Recent work connected optimization and two-layer network learning \citep{ergen2021implicit,sahiner2020vector,ergen2020revealing,pilanci2020neural} and showed how to optimize deep networks layer by layer \citep{belilovsky2019greedy}.
+Recent work has connected optimization and two-layer network learning \citep{ergen2021implicit,sahiner2021vector,ergen2021revealing,pilanci2020neural,mishkin2022fast} and has shown how to optimize networks layer by layer \citep{belilovsky2019greedy} or their relationship to linear classification \citep{yang2021learning}. \cite{arjevani2021analytic} study the symmetries that two-layer ReLU networks present.